 The insurance coverage of a mega yacht or a super yacht can be around $240,000.

-To reduce the price of yacht insurance, you can take the following steps:
+To reduce the cost of yacht insurance, you can take the following steps: installing safety equipment,

 Hull relates to the vessel’s body.
 The insurance will cover unexpected damage or loss to the boat anywhere inside the policy’s specified maritime boundaries.